yuanyue1234/proxy-quick-start-page/README.md

-# proxy-quick-start-page
+# Clash Verge / v2ray Quick Start Page

-Protected Clash Verge and v2ray quick-start GitHub Pages site
+Static GitHub Pages build.
+Sensitive connection strings are encrypted in `index.html` and unlocked locally in the browser.